Anthroposophy in Hawkes Bay

 Our Society’s Constitution.

-Forming a society provides a community group, that plans to operate long-term, with a formal legal structure.
+Forming a society provides a formal legal structure for a community group, which plans to operate socially over a long term.

 The main reasons to form a society include: